stefanoknez/otoplasty-detection/README.md

 Notes
 	•	The detection methods are simplified and not meant for medical diagnosis.
 	•	Lighting and camera calibration can affect accuracy.
-	•	Adjust focal_length and real_face_height in detekcija1.py to match your camera setup
+	•	Adjust focal_length and real_face_height in detekcija1.py to match your camera setup.